-(5) Premises having a repeated history of cross-connections being established or re-established.

-(6) Premises being served water through a temporary above ground water service connection.

-4.10.3 Type of Protection.
+- Premises that have a repeated history of cross-connections being established or re-established. - Premises that are served water through a temporary above ground water service connection. - Premises listed as high hazard in Appendix D of the Cross Connection Control Policy Handbook. - 4.10.3 Type of Protection.
 The type of protection required is related to the degree of hazard that exists on the premises served.
-The type of protective device that may be required (listed in increasing level of protection) includes: Double Check Valve (DC), Reduced Pressure Principle Backflow Prevention Device (RPPD), and an Air Gap Separation (AG).
+The types of protective device that may be required (listed in increasing level of protection) include: Double Check Valve (DC), Reduced Pressure Principle Backflow Prevention Device (RP), and an Air Gap Separation (AG).
 The water user may choose a higher level of protection than required by the District.
-The minimum types required, relative to various situations shall be as required by California Administrative Regulations, Title 17, or to the extent not covered thereby, as determined by the District and/or health agency.
+The State Water Resource Control Board's Cross Connection Control Policy Handbook specifies the type of protection required at various premises.
+Where the Cross Connection Control Policy Handbook does not specify the type of protection required, the District and/or health agency may determine the type of protection required for a premises.